 As a general rule, sports facility owners already love sports and fitness.
 They don’t generally have a too much of a problem fitting exercise into their own routines.
 But you know what they do struggle with?
 Prioritizing some of the essential, CEO-level business functions that are critical to business growth.

 As business owners, we all tend to stay in “head-down” mode by default.
 In fact, most of the sports facility owners I talk to regularly display the same kind of behaviors that they might criticize their athletes and clients for: They “should” work on their marketing plan ahead of time.
-They “should” create a better loyalty plan.
+Then, they “should” create a better loyalty plan.
 They “should” develop sponsorship packages for their teams.
-They “should” follow through on the idea of opening a pro-shop to diversify their revenue streams.
+Also, they “should” follow through on the idea of opening a pro-shop to diversify their revenue streams.

 If you’re going to sell the power of habit and accountability to your clients, then you need leverage its power for yourself, too.